rmello4d/TheSustainableDeveloper/mindlanguage.md

 Visualize earth as a wild place, no buildings, no cars, no civilization.
 A magnificent blue planet just governed by cruel jungle law.

-In that scene, you are one of our descendants, a homo habilis.
+In that scene, you are one of our probable descendants, a homo habilis.
 You just left your group of about 30 people together with 8 other tribal members.

 We will be looking for sharp stones to make spears in the savanna.
-Also, there was no grammatical language available.
-You are using primal sounds to communicate among your hairy friends.
+Also, there was no grammatical language yet.
+You all are using only primal sounds to communicate.

-After 10 mins walking,  the small group reach a vast open area, peacefully looking for perfect stones.
+After 10 mins walking, our small group reach an open area, we are all peacefully looking for perfect stones.

 Not far from there, a salivating and hungry lion is approaching the group.